Naxesss/MapsetParser/README.md

         {
             string partName = hitObject.GetPartName(edgeTime);

-            // Object needs to be moved forwards by this much to be snapped. double unsnap = beatmap.GetPracticalUnsnap(edgeTime);
+            // Object needs to be moved forward by this much to be snapped. double unsnap = beatmap.GetPracticalUnsnap(edgeTime);
             if (Math.Abs(unsnap) >= 1)
                 Console.WriteLine($"{partName} at {edgeTime} ms is unsnapped by {unsnap} ms.");